intersel/Blapy/README.md

 ```

 These two html files will load and behave normally if you load them and click the links.

-**Let's imagine now that you would like that the website load and update only the "mainContainer" part without updating the whole page...**

-You know that you would need to call a URL in ajax, get the new content and update the container...

 Well, just add at the end of your files this little script :